-Reporting of suspected adverse reactions.
+Reporting of suspected adverse reactions

-Reporting suspected adverse reactions after authorisation of the medicinal product is important.
+Reporting suspected adverse reactions after authorization of the medicinal product is an important procedure.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Medical and pharmaceutical workers, as well as patients or their legal representatives are asked to report any suspected adverse reactions and lack of effectiveness of the medicinal product through the Pharmacovigilance Automated Information System at: https://aisf.dec.gov.ua.
+Healthcare professionals should report of all suspected adverse reactions to the State Expert Center of the Ministry of Health of Ukraine and to the applicant via the feedback form on the website: https://kusum.ua/pharmacovigilance/.